COVID-19 Resources for Individuals

 Cash Payment Relief

+Millions of individuals who do not normally file income taxes are entitled to an economic impact payment (also known as a stimulus check).
 The IRS created the Get My Payment tool, which allows you to opt in for direct deposit for the Economic Impact Payments and check the status of your payment.
 Get My Payment cannot update bank account information after an Economic Impact Payment has been scheduled for delivery.

 People who filed 2018 or 2019 tax returns with direct deposit information or receive Social Security do not need to take action.
 They will automatically receive payment in their bank accounts.
 People who did not file a tax return in 2018 or 2019 can use Non-Filers: Enter Payment Info Here to submit basic personal information to quickly and securely receive their Economic Impact Payments.